 Typically the performance bottleneck is a hardware component.
 Most often this is a bus interface, disk throughput or system memory bandwidth limitation.
 This is why the best ever measured performance is ”only” 8.2 GB/s.
 Typically this is much lower on most embedded and consumer electronic devices but the rule is the same: the speed limit is the hardware, or a device driver, or unoptimized software.

 Tuxera exFAT kernel module has direct I/O, zero-copy and splice support which eliminates memory copies during data transfers if the two end-point devices, for instance a media encoder/decoder and network controller, support this.
 The performance limit is fundamentally the minimum value of what the two endpoints can support, or an intermediate hardware, or the memory subsystem.

-The charts below compare the performance of the Linux FAT32 file system, the user space Tuxera exFAT/U and the Tuxera exFAT kernel driver.
-The benchmark results are presented for both embedded and commodity hardware.
+The charts below compare the performance of the default ext4 Linux file system, open source VFAT, open source, user space NTFS-3G and Tuxera exFAT kernel driver as well as other Tuxera file systems.
+The benchmark results are presented for both SSD HDD and SD memory card on common embedded hardware.

 Embedded hardware: Qualcomm Snapdragon S4 quad-core, ARM, 2 GB RAM, Sandisk UHS-1 64 GB SDXC.

 Embedded hardware: Marvell 6192 800 MhZ, 512 MB RAM, ARM,120 GB Corsair Force GT SSD SATA 3.